davidburgoscarpeno/davidburgoscarpeno/README.md

 I'm a **full-stack web developer** from Madrid, Spain.
 My passion lies in blending creativity with technology, especially in building immersive and engaging web experiences.

-When I'm not coding, you can find me experimenting with new game mechanics, creating pixel art, or diving into 3D modeling with **Blender**.
-I also enjoy graphic design and digital art, using tools like **Clip Studio Paint** to express my creativity.
+When I'm not coding, I enjoy staying active by running and connecting with people from different cultures and countries through video games.

 ---